-If you’re a small business owner or entrepreneur, carrying life insurance is extremely important, not just to cover yourself and your family, but also to cover your business.
+If you’re a small business owner or entrepreneur, carrying life insurance is extremely important.
+And not just on yourself and your family, but also to cover your business.

 Life insurance provides a death benefit to the corporation where the key person is insured.
-The corporation makes the premium payments, but the corporation has paid the death benefit to offset the death of that person and the value they provide their business.
+The corporation makes the premium payments and receives the death benefit.

 If you like what you’ve read so far, why not give us a call for a free, no obligation quote at (888) 626-0439.
 You’ll speak to a friendly representatives who can provide you with more information and a quote.
 Alternatively, you can send us a message using our message box and we will respond directly within the next 24 business hours.

-In this section, I’m going to talk about the limitations of a 20 year term life insurance product so that I can get you thinking a little bit more about whether or not a 20 year term life insurance product is the best choice for your circumstances.
+In this section, I’m going to talk about the limitations of a 20 year term life insurance product.

 Length of time considerations